-We recorded a provision for income taxes of approximately \$1.5 million and \$0.8 million for the years ended December 31, 2022 and 2021, respectively.
+We recorded a provision for income taxes of approximately \$0.8 million and \$0.4 million for the years ended December 31, 2021 and 2020, respectively.
 Tax-related charges primarily consisted of a provision for foreign taxes recorded in accordance with the local tax regulations by our foreign subsidiaries.
-Effective income tax rates are disproportionate primarily due to the valuation allowance recorded on the deferred taxes of the U.S., and Canadian, German and the United Kingdom subsidiaries.
+Effective income tax rates are disproportionate primarily due to the valuation allowance recorded on the deferred taxes on the U.S. and Canadian entities.
 See Note 4, "Income Taxes" of the notes to the consolidated financial statements for additional information.

-The reconciliation of the U.S. statutory rate with the Company's effective tax rate for the years ended December 31, 2022 and 2021 are summarized in the table below:
+The reconciliation of the U.S. statutory rate with the Company's effective tax rate for the years ended December 31, 2021 and 2020 are summarized in the table below:

-2022 2021
+2021 2020

-Federal income tax expense (benefit) at statutory rate (21.0)% / (21.0)%
+Federal income tax expense (benefit) at statutory rate (21.0)% 21.0 %

 Effect of:

-Change in valuation allowance 36.9 186.1
+Change in valuation allowance 186.1 137.7

-Tax effects of foreign operations 2.5 2.0
+Effect of Section 162 (m) 29.9 -

+Change in rates 12.2 (172.7)

-Foreign operations permanent differences - foreign exchange gains and
+Foreign operations permanent differences - foreign exchange gains and losses 9.5 (1.3)

-losses 1.1 9.5

-Increase in unrecognized tax benefits (ASC 740) 0.7 (22.8)

-State income tax net of federal benefit 0.2 1.9
+State income tax net of federal benefit 1.9 (4.3)

+Withholding tax - 1.5

+Deemed interest (1.4) (2.1)

-Return to provision true up 0.3 (2.3)
+Return to provision true up (2.3) (10.8)

-Effect of Section 162 (m) 0.0 29.90

-Change in rates 12.2

-2022 2021
+Tax effects of foreign operations 2.0 57.7

+Increase in unrecognized tax benefits (ASC 740) (22.8) 31.5

+Foreign rate differential (31.8) (8.6)

-Effect of stock-based compensation (0.3) (72.1)
+Effect of stock-based compensation (72.1) (10.9)

-Deemed interest (1.9) (1.4)

-Foreign rate differential (4.7) (31.8)

-Other 0.7 (2.8)
+Other (2.8) (0.3)

-Effective tax rate 14.5% 87.4%
+Effective tax rate 87.4 % 38.4 %

 Despite access to overseas earnings and the resulting toll charge, we intend to indefinitely reinvest earnings and profits in our foreign subsidiaries on account of the foreign jurisdiction withholding taxes that we would have to incur on the actual remittances.
-Unremitted foreign earnings and profits amounted to approximately \$50.9 million at December 31, 2022.
+Unremitted foreign earnings and profits amounted to approximately \$50.0 million at December 31, 2021.
 If such foreign earnings and profits are repatriated in the future, or are no longer deemed to be indefinitely reinvested, we would have to accrue the applicable amount of foreign jurisdiction withholding taxes associated with such remittances.

 We have a valuation allowance on all of our U.S. deferred tax assets on account of continuing losses incurred by our U.S. entity.
-In addition, we also have a valuation allowance on the deferred tax assets of our Canadian, German and the United Kingdom subsidiaries.
+In addition, we also have a valuation allowance on the deferred tax assets of our Canadian subsidiaries.
 Our Canadian subsidiaries also have research and development credits available to reduce taxable income in future years, which may be carried forward indefinitely.
 The potential benefits from these balances have not been recognized for financial statement purposes.